AI Training & Adoption

 Bridging the AI Skills Gap: Reskilling Your Workforce

-Every CEO talks about AI transformation.
+Every CEO talks about AI transformation strategy.
 Nobody talks about the fact that 60% of their workforce cannot use the tools they just bought.

 The Old Way vs. The New Way